-JOHN S. MILLIS assumed the presidency of WRU in 1949, hoping to unify its loose confederation of schools.
+JOHN S. MILLIS assumed the presidency of WRU in 1949, hoping to strengthen the unity of its confederation of schools.
 He initiated the founding of the Univ.
-Circle Development Foundation, the predecessor of UNIVERSITY CIRCLE, INC. (UCI) He strengthened ties with long-time neighbor Case Institute, and by 1960 the schools shared a health service, athletic facilities, and their geology and astronomy departments.
-In 1964 Millis and Glennan agreed to a complete merger of their institutions and initiated the process that led to the formation of Case Western Reserve Univ. in 1967.
+Circle Development Foundation, the predecessor of UNIVERSITY CIRCLE, INC. (UCI).
+He strengthened ties with long-time neighbor Case Institute, and by 1960 the schools shared health service, athletic facilities, and their geology and astronomy departments.
+In 1964 Millis and Glennan agreed to a consolidation of their institutions and initiated the process that led to the formation of Case Western Reserve Univ. in 1967.
 A byproduct of the federation of Case and Reserve was the new Weatherhead School of Management, formed from the various business departments within each institution and named in recognition of a $3 million grant from the Weatherhead Foundation in 1980.
-In 1972 the original 3 undergraduate schools of WRU, Adelbert, Mather, and Cleveland College, were combined into Western Reserve College as a subunit of CWRU.
+In 1972 the original 3 undergraduate schools of WRU, Adelbert, and Mather, as well as Cleveland College, were combined into Western Reserve College as a subunit of CWRU.

 In 1986 the CWRU Community Laboratory established the CLEVELAND FREENET Community Computer System, a free public computer network which allowed dial-in users Internet access.
 The Freenet was the first of its kind and helped inspire an international trend.
 CWRU continued as the sponsor of the Freenet until September 30, 1999.
 CWRU in 1989 became the first campus in the world to use fiber optics to create a computer network linking all campus buildings, including residence halls.

 In the 2010s, CWRU has continued to be one of the nation's top universities.
-Current CWRU president Barbara R. Snyder assumed the presidency in 2007 she became the first woman in the university's history to do so.
+Current CWRU president Barbara R. Snyder assumed the presidency in 2007, becoming the first female president in the university's history.
 Under her leadership, undergraduate applications increased significantly and the university set fundraising records.
 The Tinkham Veale University Center opened its doors to students in 2014.
 Known affectionately as "The Tink," the architecturally distinct (designed by Perkins + Will) student center was built as a symbolic bridge to the east and west sides of campus.
-At the time of this writing, the university enrolled approximately 10,700 students and employed over 6,200 faculty and staff.
-The percentage of international students (undergraduate, graduate, and professional) totaled 17% according to th Center for International Affairs.
+As of 2019, the university enrolled approximately 10,700 students and employed over 6,200 faculty and staff.
+The percentage of international students (undergraduate, graduate, and professional) totaled 17% according to the Center for International Affairs.
 These enrollment and employment figures represented 91 countries, confirming CWRU's status as a global influencer.